Mr. Drew Houston, Dropbox’s co-founder and CEO, talks about his discoveries, lessons and the future.

 “Find things that you can be really obsessed about.”

 Houston took on programming jobs at the age of 14.
 By the time he was preparing for his college SAT, he identified lugging around 800-page books for SAT reviews as a pain-point he could address with computer technology.
 He set up an online SAT preparation company.
-It didn’t succeeded as hoped, but Houston continuously exposed himself to dilemmas that could be solved with computer technology, eventually stumbling upon the remote file storage problem that paved the way to Dropbox.
+It didn’t succeed as hoped, but Houston continuously exposed himself to dilemmas that could be solved with computer technology, eventually stumbling upon the remote file storage problem that paved the way to Dropbox.

 “Surround yourself with people who push you.”